Ruswarp Hydro: History

-Even though the National Park Authority was satisfied that the development would have no detriment to the ecology or hydrology to the river, some in the community were upset that they were not fully informed as to the prospect and possible ramifications of the hydro scheme.
-Parts of the local community were unaware that when the river was in low flow, the water would not go through the screw, but go over the weir or through the fish pass as normal, as they claim, this had not been communicated to them.
+Even though the National Park Authority was satisfied that the development would have no detriment to the ecology or hydrology to the river, some in the community were upset that they were not fully informed about the prospect and possible ramifications of the hydro scheme.
+Parts of the local community were unaware that when the river was in low flow the water would not go through the screw but over the weir or through the fish pass as normal, claiming that this had not been communicated to them.